 First we must find out what is the cost of borrowing $100,000.
 Assuming our mortgage rate was 7% every year, by the time we pay off a $100,000 mortgage over 25 years, we would have paid a total of about $210,000 (according to RBC’s calculator).
 Which means we will be paying $110,000 in interest alone.
 So if we increase our down payment by $100,000, we save $110,000 on interest in the long run.

-In the first example we left extra capital sitting in our house doing nothing, except to save us 110% in interest.
-In the second example, we invested that capital instead so we paid the 110% interest over 25 years, but also made 429% on our investments during the same time using the same capital.
-So maybe investing our money instead of aggressively tackling our mortgage isn’t such a bad idea.
+In the first example we left extra capital sitting in our house doing absolutely nothing, except to save us 110% in interest over 25 years.
+In the second example, we invested that capital instead so although we had to pay the 110% interest over 25 years, we also made 429% on our investments during the same time using the same capital.
+So maybe investing our money instead of aggressively tackling our mortgage isn’t such a bad idea 😀

 But wait a minute.
 What accounting sorcery is at play here when a 6% investment return can dramatically outperform a 7% mortgage rate?
-Well I’m sure you’ve figure it out by now (^_-) Each time we make a mortgage payment, our principle decreases.
-It’s the opposite of compound interest, because we pay less interest each time until eventually the entire loan is paid off.
-But our investment returns on the other hand are the exact opposite and actually compound and grow each year.
+Well I’m sure you’ve figure it out by now.
+Each time we make a mortgage payment, our principle decreases.
+It’s the opposite of compound interest, because we pay less interest each time (not more) until eventually the entire loan is paid off.
+But investment returns on the other hand are the exact opposite and actually compound and grow, giving us higher returns year after year (not less.)
 Annual Compounding x 25 years = major win.

 But it gets better!
 Our mortgage calculations are based on a 7% interest rate which is higher than average, even compared with long term historical rates.
 Not to mention rates are super low today.
-So chances are we’ll probably end up paying a lower rate than 7% on average.
+My current mortgage rate is just 2.6% as of 2014.
+So chances are we’ll probably end up paying a lower rate than 7% on average over the span of our mortgages.
 A cheaper borrowing cost means we’ll end up even further ahead.

 But wait, there’s more!
 I used 6% for our investment returns to be on the conservative side.
 But North American equity markets have historically returned about 10% annually, and bonds average about 8% annually.
-Market returns are not guaranteed, but as long as we can average more than 3.1% return for our investments (since that will give us $210,000 which is equal to the cost of the mortgage) then we’ll be better off investing all of our extra cash, than trying to pay down the mortgage.
-The worst total return ever for any 20 year period in the history of the stock market is positive 3.1%, which was around the Great Depression years.
-What do you think are the chances of a balanced portfolio averaging less than 3.1% annual return over the next 25 years?
+Market returns are not guaranteed, but as long as we can average more than 3.1% return per year for our investments (since that will give us $210,000 which is equal to the cost of the mortgage) then we’ll be better off investing all of our extra cash, than trying to pay down the mortgage.
+The worst total return ever for any 20 year period in the history of the stock market is still a positive 3.1%, which was around the Great Depression years.
+What do you think are the chances of a balanced portfolio averaging less than 3.1% annual return over the next 25 years when that has never happened in the history of North American stock markets before?
 And are you willing to miss out on such a great risk to reward opportunity.

 But it gets EVEN better!
 The interest paid on the $100,000 mortgage loan can be made completely tax deductible.
 Just use the $100,000 as part of the initial down payment first.
-Then take that $100,000 out as a home equity loan to invest in stocks, and now the interest on the loan can be claimed for investment proposes.
+Then take that $100,000 out as a home equity loan to invest in stocks, and now the interest on the loan can be claimed for earning investment income proposes.
 So if your marginal tax rate in the 30% tax bracket like me then that 7% mortgage rate has just automagically dropped down to 4.9%.
-Meanwhile, our investment returns from capital gains and dividends receive preferential tax treatment (less than 30%) What a bargain! ( ^^) Even the government is giving us an incentive to invest via other people’s money because interest we pay on a loan for investment purposes is tax deductible.
+Meanwhile, our investment returns from capital gains and dividends receive preferential tax treatment (less than 30%) What a bargain!
+Even the tax man is giving us an incentive to invest because interest we pay on a loan for investment purposes is tax deductible.

 And don’t forget about Inflation!
-If we stash away $100 under your beds today then by next year it will probably only be worth $98 or whatever.
-What happened to the $2?
-Inflation happened.
-The rising cost of living can be a pain, but it can also be a gift to people who have debt.
-If you owe the bank $100 for example, then by next year if you haven’t touched the principle, that $100 balance you owe will only have $98 of purchasing power which means it’s EASIER for you to pay it back.
-So a $100,000 mortgage, assuming a 2% inflation rate, will only be worth $98,000 by next year.
-Wow, we just increased our wealth by $2,000 in REAL terms by simply sitting on a mortgage :D The bigger our mortgage the more we’ll benefit.
-Thank you inflation!
-The US has over $16 trillion of national debt.
-And its growing by billions of dollars every day because their government continues to spend more than they take in.
+The rising cost of living can be a pain, but it can also be a blessing to people who have debt.
+If you owe the bank $100 for example, then by next year if you haven’t touched the principle, that $100 balance you owe will only have $98 of purchasing power (assuming a 2% inflation rate) which means for all intends and purposes that $100 is now worth less, and it’s EASIER for you to pay it back.
+So a $100,000 mortgage, assuming a 2% inflation rate again, will only be worth $98,000 by next year.
+Wow, we just increased our wealth by $2,000 in REAL terms by simply sitting on a mortgage. 😀 Thank you inflation!
+The more debt we have the more we’ll benefit from the devaluing affects of currency.
+The U.S. has over $16 trillion of national debt.
+And its growing by billions of dollars every day because its government continues to spend more than they take in.
 Inflation is a method used by many central banks around the world to deal with their nation’s debts.
 They print money so their currency won’t be worth as much.
-Inflation will slowly chip away at debt, which will decrease the debt’s real value over time making it easier to pay back :) Debt is a depreciating liability, but real estate is an appreciating asset, double win!
+Inflation will slowly chip away at debt, which will decrease the debt’s real value over time making it easier to pay back 🙂 Debt is a depreciating liability, but real estate is an appreciating asset, so buying a home using debt is a double win!

 - stock market index – A weighted average of some of the largest and most popular stocks.
 An ETF that one can buy to track this performance would be the IVV for example.